wp-plugins/buddypress-links/readme.txt

 Rich media embedding is now available in version 0.2.
 Currently there is support for YouTube, Flickr, and metacafe with more to come.
 As of 0.2.1 there is now support for embedding regular web pages as rich media!

+Check out my blog post, which has a screencast demonstrating all of the new features! http://marshallsorenson.com/post/rich-media-embedding-and-mashing-with-buddypress-links

 #### What is BuddyPress Links?